Email Templates¶

 Starter Templates¶

 These are the templates that are included in every database.
+Some are based on our HTML email builder and one is created in our Mobile Responsive email builder:

-- Empty Template
+- Empty Template (HTML)

-- Basic Template
+- Basic Template (HTML)

 The default Role is Everyone.
 Obviously, for your church’s basic template, you certainly want everyone to be able to use it.

-- Basic Newsletter Template
+- Basic Newsletter Template (HTML)

 This is designed for you to use for your church’s newsletters.
 This one is formatted like a newsletter, with columns and placeholders for images.
 You can insert your logo and save the template for use with all of the newsletters that are sent for your church through TouchPoint.
 Or, you may want to save several newsletter templates - one for each ministry.
+The template contains a footer to include the church information, the {track} replacement code, the {unsubscribe} replacement code, and a link to view the email in a browser.

 Here is the starter newsletter template.